A Guide to Melatonin For Kids

 Sleep Problems in Kids

-• Certain medications (like antidepressants, steroids, or stimulant medications[2] for ADHD
+- Certain medications (like antidepressants, steroids, or stimulant medications2 for ADHD

-• Unhealthy food habits[3] (including skipping breakfast, eating fast food, and regularly eating sweets)
+- Unhealthy food habits3 (including skipping breakfast, eating fast food, and regularly eating sweets)

 What Parents Should Know About Melatonin

-Melatonin[4] is a hormone that each of our bodies naturally produces in a small, pea-sized gland in the brain called the pineal gland.
-The job of this gland is to receive information from the eyes about the world around you – primarily answering the question, is it dark or light outside?
+Melatonin4 is a hormone that each of our bodies naturally produces in a small, pea-sized gland in the brain called the pineal gland.
+The job of this gland is to receive information from the eyes about the world around you – and answer the question, is it dark or light outside?

 If it is dark out, the pineal gland will begin producing melatonin.
 This usually happens about two hours before going to sleep.
-On the other hand, if it is still light outside or if you are looking at bright lights (including screens), melatonin will not be released[5], and the body’s circadian rhythm, or natural 24-hour sleep/wake cycle, will be thrown off.
+On the other hand, if it is still light outside or if you are looking at bright lights (including screens), melatonin synthesis becomes inhibited5, and the body’s circadian rhythm for melatonin will be thrown off because the light resets it.

 This is why screen time is listed as one of the most common reasons behind childhood insomnia.

 Melatonin supplements can be used to give the body a boost in its melatonin production.
-They are typically made synthetically and can be taken in a variety of forms including gummies, pills, liquids, or powders.
-Most experts have deemed short-term use of melatonin[6] supplements to be safe, however, there are some things to keep in mind for children in particular.
+These types of supplements are typically made synthetically and can be taken in a variety of forms including gummies, pills, liquids, or powders.
+Most experts have deemed short-term use of melatonin6 supplements to be safe, however, there are some things to keep in mind for children in particular.

 What, then, does adding a melatonin supplement do to children whose melatonin is supposed to be dropping in order to go through puberty?
 What does adding supplemental melatonin do to children who haven’t gone through puberty, and who naturally produce larger quantities of melatonin?